 2. Re-strategize: When you notice that your ad is being boycotted, take out time to find out why and then, re-strategize.
 Was the banner looking too similar to others?
 If yes, then you need to work on it.
 Create something unique and while at it, give simplicity a chance.
 Ads with simple designs are more appealing than those filled with complicated and unnecessary designs.

 3. Make use of video ads: Video ads are ten times most likely to catch a user’s attention than simple images.
 This is because even though a lot of people do not like to be disturbed by ads while making use of the internet, people love to be entertained.
-So, there is a likelihood that video content would always get more engagements.
+So, there is a likelihood that video content would always get more engagement.

 Banner blindness when not prevented is capable of ruining every effort put into advertising and that’s why keen attention should be paid to it.
 When an ad that has been placed for a while is not generating quantifiable leads, check again, it might just be a case of banner blindness.